ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 Implement structured logging to enable downstream users and applications to consume the logs efficiently.

 ### Application logs
-A Ray applications include both driver and worker processes.
-For Python applications, use Python loggers to format and structure your logs.
+A Ray app includes both driver and worker processes.
+For Python apps, use Python loggers to format and structure your logs.
 As a result, Python loggers need to be set up for both driver and worker processes.

 ::::{tab-set}